shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 }
 ```

-- `get_all_program_accounts`: function will return our all the program accounts owned by a program.
+- `get_all_program_accounts`: function will return all the program accounts owned by a program.
-- `subscribe_to_program`: function to subscribe to program which would give us notification when ever there is an update in any program owned account.
+- `subscribe_to_program`: function to subscribe to the program which would give us notification whenever there is an update in any program-owned account.
 - `get_accounts_and_update`: function to get all the program accounts and fill insert or update them in our database.

-> Note : The `pubsub_client` has a [issue](https://github.com/solana-labs/solana/issues/16102) which is still WIP due which we are missing some notification.
+> Note: The `pubsub_client` has an [issue](https://github.com/solana-labs/solana/issues/16102) that is still WIP due to which we are missing some notifications.

-You can read about solana RPC [HERE](https://docs.solana.com/developing/clients/jsonrpc-api).
+You can read about Solana RPC [HERE](https://docs.solana.com/developing/clients/jsonrpc-api).

-In the `subscribe_to_program` we have spawn a thread to listen to updates we will receive and in case of we receive an error we have called the function again.
-For each notification in the for loop, we have created the stream with the help of `RPC Notification` you can see the json schema for that [HERE](https://docs.solana.com/developing/clients/jsonrpc-api#notification-format-2).
-Then we have called `insert_or_update` function which we created in our model.
+In the `subscribe_to_program` we have spawned a thread to listen to updates we will receive and in case we receive an error we have called the function again.
+For each notification in the for loop, we have created the stream with the help of `RPC Notification` you can see the JSON schema for that [HERE](https://docs.solana.com/developing/clients/jsonrpc-api#notification-format-2).
+Then we have called the `insert_or_update` function which we created in our model.

 Now let's go to `src/routes.rs`: